pabloh3/bifm_wp_plugin/readme.txt

 - **Service Usage**: The plugin communicates with the Build It For Me API to request widget generation and management tasks.

 ### Important Data Safety Notice:
-- **Protection of PII**: Users should avoid entering Personally Identifiable Information (PII) into the plugin.
+- **Protection of PII**: Users should never share any Personally Identifiable Information (PII) through the plugin.
 Ensuring the privacy and security of your data is paramount.
 Avoid entering any sensitive personal details into the widget creation process.

 ### Terms of Service and Privacy:
 - We highly recommend reviewing Build It For Me's Terms and Conditions to understand the usage policies and data handling practices.
 - For detailed information, please visit [Build It For Me Terms and Conditions](https://www.builditforme.ai/terms-and-conditions).

 ### User Consent:
-- By using the BIFM Plugin, you agree to the terms and conditions set forth by Build It For Me.
+- By using the BIFM Widget Manager, you agree to the terms and conditions set forth by Build It For Me.
 It is important to be aware of these terms as they govern the use of the API and the services provided through our plugin.

 ### Data Handling:
 - The plugin does not store personal data but may transmit data necessary for widget generation to Build It For Me's API.
 This data is subject to Build It For Me's privacy policy.

 This integration is crucial for providing our users with a seamless and efficient widget creation experience.
 Should you have any concerns or questions regarding the API integration, please feel free to reach out to us.

 == Acknowledgments ==